 Discover more on coupling sound sensors with Arduino in my art installation control system setup guide.

-Creating Visual Music Representations
+Creating Visual Representations of Music with Arduino

 Visual music connects audio with visuals, producing dynamic displays that evolve with the music.
 By using an FFT (Fast Fourier Transform) algorithm, an Arduino can interpret music into visual patterns on a display, offering an engaging experience as sound transforms into vibrant imagery.